Running a business from a rented property

 If the tenancy agreement includes a clause on frequency of access to inspect the property, you may wish to change the frequency.

 Before making your decision, you should take a number of factors into consideration.
-Does your mortgage on the rented property specify residential-only use?
+You should check whether your mortgage terms restrict the property to residential use only, as permitting business use may require lender consent.
 If it does, you may be in breach of the mortgage agreement and you would either have to refuse the request or discuss the matter with your lender.
-You should also check with your local council if the change of use meets their zoning requirements.
-Certain types of ‘heavier’ businesses may contravene the zoning laws.
-If the business involves customers or suppliers visiting the property, would you be liable for negligence if a visitor had an accident?
+You should also check with your local council if the change of use complies with local planning and permitted use requirements.
+Certain types of ‘heavier’ businesses may breach local planning or permitted use requirements.
+If the business involves customers or suppliers visiting the property, you should consider potential liability risks, including occupiers’ liability where visitors attend the property in connection with the business.

 To help make your decision, you should ask your tenant to provide full details of the business, including: